-Providers of Individual Support Services may be members of the participant's family except for spouse or parent of a minor child, provided that the family member has met the same standards as providers who are unrelated to the individual.
+Self-Directed Employees (SDEs) who provide Individual Support Services may be members of the participant's family provided that the family member has met the same standards as providers who are unrelated to the individual.

 Family members who provide Individual Support services must meet the same standards as providers who are unrelated to the individual.